 - Lack of visibility into which pages are most visited, thereby having to parse through and address issues related to seldomly visited pages instead of focusing first on the most frequently visited ones.

-- Most tools are overloaded with features and metrics, generating far too much data and leading to confusion instead of simple, clear, and fully explained results which help developers and administrators to understand the root cause of discovered issues and how to fix them.
+- Most tools are overloaded with features and metrics, generating far too much data and leading to confusion instead of simple, clear, and fully explained results that help developers and administrators understand the root cause of discovered issues and how to fix them.

-- Most developers and administrators would like to react efficiently to their client’s requests, fix any bugs faster, and have an impact on how their site audits work.
-Many current audit systems use practically the same 3rd party tools to perform their audits.
+- Most developers and administrators would like to react efficiently to their clients requests, fix any bugs faster, and have an impact on how their site audits work.
+Many current audit systems use practically the same third-party tools to perform their audits.
 That means the same results for different systems.
 However, the one-size-fits-all approach is seriously flawed.

 - Lack of human-readable messages in reports.
-Most developers and administrators have to walk through a jungle of cryptic generalized messages and far too many options on the screen.
-That distracts them from what they really need; a concise explanation of the real issues in a format that they can understand and action.
+Most developers and administrators have to walk through a jungle of cryptic, generalised messages and far too many options on the screen.
+That distracts them from what they really need: a concise explanation of the real issues in a format that they can understand and take action on.